hfp/xconfigure/config/cp2k/plan.md

 ## Plan Script

 To configure the plan-script, the metric of the compute nodes can be given for future invocations so that only the node-count is required as an argument.
-The script's help output (`plan.sh -h` or `plan.sh --help`) initially shows the system metric of the system the script is invoked on.
-For a system with 48&#160;cores (organized in two sockets, SMP/HT enabled), the "system setup" looks like (`plan.sh <num-nodes> <ncores-per-node> <nthreads-per-core> <nsockets-per-node>`):
+The script's help output (`-h` or `--help`) initially shows the "system metric" of the computer the script is invoked on.
+For a system with 48&#160;cores (two sockets, SMP/HT enabled), setting up the "system metric" looks like (`plan.sh <num-nodes> <ncores-per-node> <nthreads-per-core> <nsockets-per-node>`):

 ```bash
 ./plan.sh 1 48 2 2